vikhyat/indexable/README.md

 ### Installation

 You will need to install PhantomJS.
-We use the network requst abort functionality that was added in version 1.9, so lower versions will not work.
+We use the network request abort functionality that was added in version 1.9, so lower versions will not work.
 You can check the installed version of PhantomJS by running `phantomjs -v`.

 #### Rails